SalomePlatform/yacs/doc/yacsgen.rst

   g.make_appli(appli_dir,restrict=["KERNEL","YACS"])

 The corresponding xml coupling file and Aster command file may be viewed in the distribution (Examples/ast2 directory).
-The complementary implantation elements are located in the fcompo directory (cedyos component) and in the myaster directory (caster component).
+The complementary implantation elements are located in the fcompo directory (cfort component) and in the myaster directory (caster component).